Introduction

 Guided Fuzzing

-The algorithm of guided fuzzing is as below:
+The guided-fuzzing algorithm is shown below:

-The architecture of fuzzilli could be as below:
+The architecture of Fuzzilli is shown below:

 Synchronization

-At begin | Find some interesting | Master got the information |
+| Start | Find something interesting | Master receives the information |

 ![]() |